zmazk123/iff-gde/README.md

 ## Tests

 We can write tests directly in DBT.

 You will notice that some tests fail!
 That's ok - it means they are doing their job.

-For exaple a [relationship](https://docs.getdbt.com/reference/resource-properties/data-tests#relationships) test between Ingredients and Providers fail because we have some ingredients that have a provider_id that does not exist in Providers.
-With this info we can research the issue upstream.
+For exaple a [relationship](https://docs.getdbt.com/reference/resource-properties/data-tests#relationships) test between Ingredients and Providers fails, because we have some ingredients that have a provider_id that does not exist in Providers.
+With this info, we can research the issue upstream.

 Another example is a uniqueness test on Provider Inventory.
 We specified the grain of ingredient X provider.
 But the test found some cases where that is not true.
 So we have a duplication.
 Same ingredient from same provider in the same batch.
 Which row is correct?
-This indicates a data smell we should look into.
+This indicates a data smell, we should look into.
 (Ingredient ids: 374 and 390)

 However in the scope of this project I will not be identifying the source of the issue or applying a fix.